David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Vietnam resolutely and persistently protects sovereignty and sovereign rights through peaceful means, based on international law (UNCLOS 1982).
 * The policy is "both cooperating and struggling," maintaining a peaceful environment for development but never making concessions on territorial sovereignty.
 * The strength to protect sovereignty is the combined strength of the entire nation, combined with the strength of the times and international support, not through provocative actions or miscalculated military confrontation.
+* Prioritizing peaceful dispute resolution is a civilized trend.
+Countries like the Philippines and Malaysia also persist with diplomatic and legal measures in South China Sea disputes rather than seeking direct military confrontation.

 **Allegation:** Distorts the "Four Nos" defense policy as self-isolation or "tying one's own hands"; accuses Vietnam of depending on foreign countries or "making backroom deals" to trade sovereignty.
 * The "Four Nos" policy is the highest expression of the line of independence and autonomy, helping Vietnam avoid being drawn into military alliances or great power conflicts.